 Not to mention the drop in the indoor air quality that humidity can cause.
 If your baby often has an irritated throat or sinus, then dry air can be the reason behind it.
 Skin can also get severely affected by dry air.

 Chapped lips and red and cracked cheeks are caused due to low levels of moisture in the air.
 Higher humidity can cause the growth of allergens in the room, creating various health problems.

 The Best Humidity Level for Babies

-You can check if the baby is feeling hot or cold by observing a few things.
-If you find the baby’s face red or sweaty palms, it means that the baby is feeling too hot.
-Checking their chest can tell you if they are cold or not.
+Observing a few things allows you to check if the baby is feeling hot or cold.
+For example, if you find the baby’s face red or sweaty palms, the baby feels too hot.
+Likewise, checking their chest can tell you if they are cold or not.
 A cold chest is an absolute no for a baby.

 Once the humidity levels are achieved, it is important to maintain them for better comfort.
 The moisture levels in the air fluctuate depending on the season.
 Hence the tricks to regulate humidity will differ as per the season.

 We need to increase the humidity levels when the air is dry during winter.
 Hence using a humidifier can benefit.